msgis/node-build-monitor/README.md

 Once "Create app password" has been clicked, one has to ensure that the "read pipelines" box has been checked.
-Once this box has been checked, click "create" and an AppPassword will be returned that has to be copied to the config.json:
+Once this box has been checked, click "create" and an AppPassword will be returned that has to be copied to the config.json.
+Do not set `slug` if all team or user repositories should be watched.
+In this case the AppPassword also needs "repositories read" permissions.

 ```json
 {